TimelordUK/node-sqlserver-v8/README.md

 ## BCP (odbc v17 only)

-It is necessary to run with ODBC 'Driver={ODBC Driver 17 for SQL Server};' Connection must be establishes using TCP socket only. if you wish to use the bcp bulk insert feature.
-On windows this requires msodbcsql17.dll be installed.
+It is necessary to run with ODBC 'Driver={ODBC Driver 17 for SQL Server};' Connection must be establishes using TCP socket only.
+On windows this requires msodbcsql17.dll to be installedon client.
 For Linux you need to be at version 17 to run at all.

 Note that no other configuration is tested or supported - attempting to use SQL Server Native Client 11.0 for example will crash the driver if bcp is attempted - all other functions will work as previously on old versions of ODBC